 Leader and warrior

-Chief Tecumseh was a Shawnee Chief, leader of a First Nations confederacy and military leader in the war of 1812.
-The charismatic leader was regarded as a visionary and staunch warrior.
+Chief Tecumseh was a Shawnee Chief, a leader of a First Nations confederacy and military leader in the war of 1812.
+He was regarded as a visionary and staunch warrior.
 He earned his place in history as a leader of the First Nations confederacy that was formed to resist American encroachment on Aboriginal land in the late 18th and 19th centuries.
 In 1812, Tecumseh was ready to fight white colonists encroaching on their lands when the war between British and U.S. forces broke out.
 Tecumseh allied himself with the British troops to turn back the American tide.
 They were successful and captured Detroit with ease.
-However, as the war dragged on the invasion began to take its toll.
+However, as the war dragged on, the invasion began to take its toll.
 Tecumseh was killed in the Battle of the Thames in 1813.

 St. Kateri Tekakwitha (1656-1680)

 First North American Indigenous saint

-St. Kateri was canonized by Pope Benedict XVI on December 19, 2011 (332 years after her death).
+St. Kateri was canonized by Pope Benedict XVI on December 19, 2011, 332 years after her death.
 Various miracles were manifested through her intercession.
 Based on records, many sick people were healed and prayers answered through St. Kateri.
 Notable among these was the healing and recovery of a boy suffering from a flesh-eating disease.
 The young Kateri lived a pious, chaste and faith-filled life despite being ridiculed and threatened in her village.
-Kateri took a vow of perpetual chastity and practiced mortification, submitting herself to severe physical discipline, fasting, flagellation and exposure to the pain of fire and cold, all of which were contrary to her people’s customs.
+She took a vow of perpetual chastity and practiced mortification, submitting herself to severe physical discipline, fasting, flagellation and exposure to the pain of fire and cold, all of which were contrary to her people’s customs.
 She fled from her village and served at St. Francis Xavier Mission, a Christian Mohawk Village in Kahnawake, Quebec.
 There she taught prayers to children and cared for the elderly and the sick.
 She attended mass at sunrise and sunset throughout her stay at the mission.
 Kateri died of tuberculosis shortly before her 24th birthday.

 Chief Peguis (1774-1864)